Refine your search for walks in Langemark-Poelkapelle

 Departure and arrival at the car park on Messines' main square.
 This is an important memorial site for the First World War.
 This route is ideal for hiking in winter as it follows paths with solid surfaces and no muddy sections.

-Les Balokken and Les Prés de la Lys in a circular fashion from Comines-Saint-Henri
+The Balokken and Prés de la Lys in a circular fashion from Comines-Saint-Henri

-The Parc des Prés de la Lys is a place for walking, heritage and wetland conservation, a picnic area, promoting soft mobility, etc. Its recent development (2022), still in progress, also offers a magnificent view of the two Comines, municipalities on the banks of the Lys.
+The Parc des Prés de la Lys is a place for walking, heritage and wetland conservation, a picnic area, promoting soft mobility, etc. Its recent development (2022), which is still evolving, also offers a magnificent view of the two Comines, municipalities on the banks of the Lys.

 Wervik and Saint Médard Church via Wervicq Sud